 - Click Publish.

 - Then, click Share, develop, & use your style.

 The Share, develop, and use page contains the resources you need to publish your style in a web app, mobile app, or with another third party tool.

 Share a style with others

-The Share and preview section contains a share URL that allows you to easily share a preview of your style with others.
+The Share section contains a share URL that allows you to easily share a preview of your style with others.

 Use with Mapbox GL JS